Srinjan03112001/FB-Search-Scraper/README.md

 - Ensure that you have a dummy Facebook account set up for scraping purposes.
 Do not use personal or sensitive accounts.
 - It is recommended to review Facebook's terms of service and scraping policies before using this script for any commercial or large-scale purposes.
 - Use responsibly and considerate of Facebook's platform policies and guidelines.
+- The code is still a prototype, might have some bugs.

 ## Disclaimer